 Applicants for the Foundation Degree need a minimum of three grade Ds at A Level or MPP from a Level 3 BTEC Extended Diploma (or equivalent), as well as some experience in circus, theatre, dance or another physical activity.
 If you are aged 21+ and you do not have these qualifications please email email@example.com to discuss Accredited Prior Experiential Learning (APEL).

 Like students all over the UK, most people studying with us live in privately-rented accommodation.
 House-sharing together in Bristol or the surrounding area provides our students with a great practical and emotional support network.
 There is plenty of rental accommodation around the Kingswood area which is more affordable than properties closer to Bristol City Centre.
 We recommend that you start your search early, as many students relocate to study in Bristol.

 Whether you’re applying for the FDA, MA or BTEC, your personal statement needs to tell us why you want to study at Circomedia.

 We want to get a sense of why you feel passionate about joining us to develop your skills and abilities in circus and physical theatre.
 We also want to get to know you – so tell us about your relevant experience and what makes you tick.

-There is no rule preventing you from working part-time while studying.
-However we advise you that the courses are very intensive and demanding, and trying to juggle work and study can be exhausting.
-Many of our students take paid performance opportunities during the holidays to help manage their finances and these opportunities are promoted on our notices blog.
+However all our courses are intensive and demanding, and trying to ‘juggle’ work and study can be exhausting.
+Many of our students take paid performance opportunities during the holidays and weekends to help manage their finances, and when we are notified of such opportunities we pass them on.